Code-Institute-Submissions/milestone-project-119/testing.md

         * At first sight of the home page, a navbar clearly indicates the option to 'Contact'.
         * Upon clicking 'Contact', the user is presented with a hero image, and again content hinting to encourage them to scroll.
 Upon scrolling, the user will see a minimal form to keep the process clear and simple.
-        * The form encourages the user with a heading and asks for their name, email and message, follwed by a clear 'Submit' button.
+        * The form encourages the user with a heading and asks for their name, email and message, followed by a clear 'Submit' button.
-        * The user cannot submit the contact form until it is filled out correctly, and all fields are filled in.
+        * The user cannot submit the contact form until it is filled out correctly and all fields are filled in.
-        * Once the user has clicked the submit button, a modal pop up is presented with acknowledgement of success with the submission of the form.
+        * Once the user has clicked the submit button a modal pop up is presented with acknowledgement of success with the submission of the form.
     * As a user, I want to learn more about the county of Cornwall and its history, and what can be seen and done there, where to eat and where to stay.
         * After arriving at the easy-to-read home page, the navbar presents two other clear options: 'Experience' and 'Contact'.
-        * Content hinting is found on the home page where the user can scroll down, and discover an inspiring story of Cornwalls history, images relating to the story, and a YouTube video on how to make a Traditional Cornish pasty.
+        * Content hinting is found on the home page where the user can scroll down and discover an inspiring story of Cornwall's history; images relating to the story; and a YouTube video on how to make a traditional Cornish pasty.
-        * Upon navigating to the 'Experience' page, the user is inviteds to interact with a map, where they can click on buttons, dropping markers onto the map, and then click the dropped markers to recveal an info window of information, containing the name and address of the location, phone numbers and a clickable link to the corresponding website.
+        * Upon navigating to the 'Experience' page the user is invited to interact with a map, where they can click on buttons.
+These drop markers onto the map which, when clicked, reveal an info window containing the name and address of the location, phone numbers and a clickable link to the relevant website.
-        * Between the 'History' and 'Experience' pages, the user can learn all they need to about Cornwall, and what they can expect to find and do.
+        * Between the 'History' and 'Experience' pages, the user can learn all they need to know about Cornwall, and what they can expect to find and do.
     * As a user, I want to be able follow links from the site to the site I am looking at, ie hotel or activity own's website.
-        * As stated above, once the user has interacted with the map found on the 'Experience' page, and clicked on the dropped markers, an info window is opened, revealing information about the current marker.
-In each info window, a clickable link to the markers locations website is presented, taking the user to the corresponding website.
+        * As stated above, once the user has interacted with the map found on the 'Experience' page and clicked on the dropped markers, an info window is opened.
+This reveals information about the current marker.
+In each info window a clickable link is included that will take the user to a corresponding website.
         * The beach locations info windows are the only info windows that do not contain a website.
-This is due to not all beaches have a website.
+This is due to not all beaches having a website.
         * Upon clicking the buttons that interact with the map and drop the markers on the map, three cards are presented to the user below the map, with a heading 'Top 3 Recommendations'.
-These cards provide an image, a short sentence, and then a button that will redirect the user to the corresponding website.
+These cards provide an image, a short sentence, and then a button that will open a new tab for the user and take them to the corresponding website.
-    * As a user, I want to watch content on a Traditional Cornish pasty, perhaps even following along to the video to make their own.
+    * As a user, I want to watch content on a traditional Cornish pasty, perhaps even following along to the video to make their own.
         * From the home page, once the user has scrolled through the story, they are presented with an embedded YouTube video.
-This video demonstrates the method and what is needed to make a Traditional Cornish pasty.
-The user can enlarge the video for easier viewing, enabling a clearer image to follow along with.
+This video demonstrates the method and what is needed to make a traditional Cornish pasty.
+The user can enlarge the video for easier viewing.
     * As a user, I want to feel comfortable and informed about visiting Cornwall.
         * The entire site is created to provide a welcoming and calming feeling.
-        * After learning about the history of Cornwall, and watching the video on making a Traditional Cornish pasty, the user can navigate to the
+        * After learning about the history of Cornwall, and watching the video on making a traditional Cornish pasty, the user can navigate to the
         'Experience' page where they can find all the information they want using the interactive map, as stated above.
 They can also enquire further using the form  on the 'Contact' page.
     * As a user, I want to be able to follow links to social media sites.
-        * In the footer of each page, the user will find clickable social media icons that once clicked will direct them to the respective platform, opened in a new tab.
+        * In the footer of each page, the user will find clickable social media icons that, once clicked, will direct them to the respective platform, opened in a new tab.

 [Back to Top](#table-of-contents)